knchaffin/Meander/README.md

 New in V2.0.25, in addition to randomizing parameters from the Meander right-click context menu, you can input a trigger voltage into the "RAND" input jack in the upper left panel area (by RESET or click the RAND button next to the input jack.
 It works very well to send a slow clock via a power of 4 divided clock so that parameter randomization will occur on bar (measure) boundaries.
 Meander will do its best to not introduce and unexpected glitches upon randmomization.
 Note, randomisation will follow the above described amart parameter changes for Melody and Arp note parameters.

 Also new in V2.0.25, some parameters are marked internally in the Meander source code to not be "randomizable".
 These are typically high level, song level parameters that it it too jarring to randomize while playing without changing the "theme" of the song.
-Parameters that are not randomizable include: BPM (temo), key signature numerator and divisor, Root, Mode, Harmony (chord) Progression Presets along with progression Steps, Target Octaves, Octave Ranges, and fBm Noise parameters.
+Parameters that are not randomizable include: BPM (tempo), key signature numerator and divisor, Root, Mode, Harmony (chord) Progression Presets along with progression Steps, Target Octaves, Octave Ranges, and fBm Noise parameters.

 ## Harmony